dyang21/dyang21.github.io/_portfolio/portfolio-1.md

 My primary objective in designing this project was to showcase IT and software engineering skills through a technical challenge that AI couldn't address due to its inherent limitations.

-I presented a complex challenge that AI couldn't tackle due to its inability to comprehend objectives with multiple intricate moving parts and its information cutoff in 2021.
+I presented a complex challenge that ChatGPT couldn't handle due to its inability to comprehend objectives with multiple intricate moving parts and its information cutoff in 2021.

 The project involves building a real-time analytics system that visualizes simulated sensor data on a chart.